 All kinds of self-care tasks – eating, dressing, going to the bathroom, tidying up – will encourage independence and develop the small muscles of the hands.

 These are just a few simple tips for how to develop fine motor skills.
-Improvise with any materials you have at home for some fun fine motor practice.
+Improvise with any materials you have at home for some fun fine motor practice and try these fine motor games too.

 Get FREE access to Printable Puzzles, Stories, Activity Packs and more!